JodieC9/BIS15W2024_jcheun/homework/lab8_hw.md

 ## 10       25 Sydney… Randwi… Clov…      151.    -33.9 25/0…                     0
 ## # ℹ 3,680 more rows
 ```
-No, this data is not tidy, and is currently in the wide data format.
-We need to flip this data to the long data format so that each date is its own column.
+No, this data is not tidy, and is currently in the long data format.
+We need to flip this data to the wide data format so that each date is placed as its own variable (column).

 What we are looking for:
 - does every variable have its own column.